Jordalenko/Wern-Fawr-B-B/README.md

 - Images were mixed pixel aspects and file sizes were too big.
 Many images were too dark to communicate a pleasing representation of the property.
 File names did not conform to MVP requirement.

 Resolved by sourcing new images from Trip Advisor and Google as well as the existing site.
 Selected best images and renamed the files.
 Reformatted selected images to webp at a resolution that would not pixelate on the site.
+Then resized all images to a widest dimension of 600px.

 - Logo needed updating to conform to modern design styles.
 New logo needed to be formatted to overlay on images.